 Thermal coal, iron ore and natural gas data reproduced with thanks and permission from the International Monetary Fund.
 Steel scrap figures are German fob export prices from the official trade statistics ['scrap: old steel'].
 Coking coal and electricity figures are provided with thanks from the Energy Information Administration (EIA) of the US Department of Energy: www.eia.doe.gov.
 Letter 'e' against any figure above indicates Steelonthenet.com estimate.

 Thermal coal is Australian, 1200 btu/pound, less than 1% sulfur 14% ash, fob Newcastle/Port Kembla.
 This data is expressed in US $/metric tonne.
 Coking coal is average quarterly US coke plant purchase price (source: EIA) with cost, insurance and freight included (cif).
 Please note that this price series is expressed as a cost per short ton.
-Natural gas is Russian origin - border price in Germany expressed in US $ per 1000 cubic meters of gas.
+Natural gas is Russian origin - border price in Germany expressed in US $ per million metric British Thermal Units.
 Electricity figures are average monthly US costs for industrial consumers.
 Units are cents per kilowatt hour.

 Ore prices are for Chinese imported iron ore fines (62% Fe spot, CFR Tianjin port).
 Units are cents per dry metric tonne unit.